 - have a minimum GPA of 3.5 in graduate level courses.

-PhD applicants’ files are due by December 1st.
+PhD application materials are due by December 1st.

-Please direct all general questions regarding admissions, or inquiries about the PhD program, to Prof. Bill Hart-Davidson, Director of Rhetoric & Writing, 235C Bessey Hall, Michigan State University, East Lansing, MI 48824-1047, 517.355.2400, email@example.com.
+Please direct all general questions regarding admissions, or inquiries about the PhD program, to Prof. Malea Powell, Director of Rhetoric & Writing, 235C Bessey Hall, Michigan State University, East Lansing, MI 48824-1047, 517.355.2400, email@example.com.

 International applicants are advised to complete application as early as possible to allow time for processing of visas and other documents.
 See http://grad.msu.edu/apply/ for additional information.

-* The Rhetoric & Writing PhD program does consider applications from students already enrolled in other doctoral programs at MSU as long as said applicants have no more than one year (or the equivalent) of coursework in that other doctoral program.
-Such cases are evaluated as new applications, not as “transfer” requests.
+NOTE: The Rhetoric & Writing PhD program does not consider transfer requests from students enrolled in other MSU doctoral programs.
+We do consider applications from such students as new applications as long as said applicants have no more than one year (or the equivalent) of coursework in that other doctoral program.